 - Peppermint Swirl features subsurface strands/bands of two opaque/white wide bands with two to three intermittent pink stripes that alternate with blue stripes usually thinner but can be wide.
-A good condition Peppermint Swirl marble sold for around $30.
+A good condition, used Peppermint Swirl marble sold for around $30.

 Banded Opaque Marble

 A banded opaque marble features an opaque base with a colored swirl.
-An opaque marble with multi-colored swirls is rare and sold for around $130.
+An opaque marble with multi-colored swirls is rare.

 Clambroth, a Very Rare Marble

 The Indian marble is typically a black opaque base with colored bands/strands and mica flecks.
-A black opaque with colored bands sold for around $40.
+A black opaque with colored bands sold for around $64.
 The swirls run from one pole to the other.
-The End of Days Indian is a rare type that features broken stretched flecks.
+The End of Days Indian is a rare type that features broken, stretched flecks.

 Lutz is finely ground copper flakes or goldstone that's used with a transparent clear base glass.
 If you find a Lutz with a transparent colored base, you have a rare find.

 - Ribbon Lutz features lutz edging along a naked single or double ribbon core swirl.
-A rare large Ribbon Lutz marble sold for around $350.
+A transparent Ribbon Lutz marble with obvious wear sold for around $300.

 - Mist Lutz is a clear transparent base marble with a transparent colored core.
 Lutz fakes form a layer below the marble surface, and also has Lutz flakes floating between the core and the layer.
-A very rare end of cane black Mist Lutz marble sold for around $118.
+A very rare black Mist Lutz marble in near mint condition sold for around $350.

 End of Day Marbles